 - Three-quarters of the respondents considered product reviews to be important, besides a quarter said that the product reviews directly on a retailer’s site were the most helpful in the past holiday season.

 - 64% were influenced by the offer of free shipping, besides 50% influenced by limited-time sale or promotion and 33% by the ability to buy online and pick up in store.

 - Nearly two-thirds of customers (63%) write product reviews.
 Among those, there were 73% are more likely to do so when they were satisfied.

-Data were driven from a survey polled 2,040 consumers (holiday shoppers) around the world and was conducted from March 29 to April 2, 2017.
+Data were driven from 2,040 consumers/holiday shoppers around the world.
+The survey was conducted from March 29 to April 2, 2017.
 The consumer poll has a margin of error of +/- 2.0% age points.

 To download the full report, kindly Click Here